Drandi/immurb.github.io/pages/aoci/kixcc/commands.md

 ### Chain linking: the *CLI.CC* command

-The 'CLI.CC' command is used to aggregate and/or disaggregate two or more continuously chained indices.
+The *CLI.CC* command is used to aggregate and/or disaggregate two or more continuously chained indices.
 To this end, the following steps are carried out under the assumption that all continuously chained indices involved in the calculation have the same base and reference periods:

 1. Each index is unchained.
 2. A weighted sum/difference of the unchained time series is calculated, where the weight of each unchained series in period $t$ is given by the last value of the respective weighting series in period $t-1$.
 If a weighting series does not cover the period $t = 0$, then its last value in this period is approximated by the last value in period $t = 1$.
 However, the user can decide whether or not (default) the values of the continuously chained aggregate are displayed for period $t = 1$, see section \ref{sec:opt} for further details.